bellingcat/ShadowFinder/README.md

-# Shadow Calculation Notebook
+# Shadow Length Calculation

-A quick Jupyter notebook for evaluating shadow length around the world
+A quick Jupyter notebook for finding possible locations of shadows around the world